Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 2. Click the *VAT ID* drop-down list and select **No**, as the end customer must be a private individual.

 3. Click the *Country of origin* drop-down list on the right and select the country where the product is shipped from.
+The *Country of origin* drop-down list on the left must remain blank (**Any**).

 4. Click the *Ship-to country* drop-down list on the right to select the country where the product is to be shipped to.
+The *Ship-to country* drop-down list on the left must remain blank (**Any**).

 5. If necessary, click the *Ship-to postcode* drop-down list on the left and select the appropriate option.
 Specify a postcode in the field on the right.
 For detailed information, see [Define tax exceptions on ZIP code level](#define-tax-exceptions-on-ZIP-code-level).